IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>8 - Upload data to Concert</summary>

-The final step is to upload all the generated data into IBM Concert to make it accessible in the Concert UI.
+Upload all the generated data into IBM Concert to make it accessible in the Concert UI.

 ### Action 8.1: Execute the upload_data_concert.sh shell script.